 Feeling Better Prepared

 Fast forward a week for the second workshop and this time I decided to drive down to Sydney the night before and stay with friends.
 For a start, there was no traffic on that Monday night and so the drive down towards the coast was actually quite relaxing.
-That night I went to bed early and even had time for an ocean swim the following morning before arriving with bags of time before the next workshop.
-I couldn’t have been more relaxed and rested and although the cricket coaches might not have noticed I felt that the lead up to the second workshop allowed me to bring my A-Game whereby I felt my B Game was the best I could manage the week before.
+That night I went to bed early and even had time for an ocean swim the following morning.
+I arrived with bags of time before the 2nd workshop.
+I couldn’t have been more relaxed and rested.
+Although the cricket coaches might not have noticed the lead up to the second workshop allowed me to bring my A-Game for Workshop 2.
+Whereby I felt my B Game was the best I could manage the week before.